-Imagine a world where an anonymous, Banksy-like character going by the pseudonym of Satoshi Nakamoto, remote Chinese ‘mining’ installations and the Russian founder of an entity called Ethereum operate side by side and the scene is set for a Bond spy movie.
+Imagine a world where an anonymous Banksy-like character going by the pseudonym of Satoshi Nakamoto, remote Chinese ‘mining’ installations, and the Russian founder of an entity called Ethereum operate side by side - the scene is set for a Bond spy movie.
 This world exists.
-The world of blockchain… so we’d better arm ourselves to deal with it!
+The world of blockchain, so we’d better arm ourselves to deal with it!

-According to the WEF, 10% of GDP will be stored on blockchain technology by 2025.
-Last year alone, almost half a billion dollars was invested in VC-backed blockchain companies (RSA, 2016).
+According to the World Economic Forum, 10% of GDP will be stored on blockchain technology by 2025.
+In 2016, almost half a billion dollars was invested in VC-backed blockchain companies (RSA, 2016).

 So what is blockchain and will it transform the world as we know it?

 Firstly, to be clear, blockchain and Bitcoin, often used synonymously, are not the same thing.
 Bitcoin is just one application of blockchain technology… but more of that later.
-Blockchain is, a ‘database that takes a number of records and puts them in a block.
-Each block is then ‘chained’ to the next block using a cryptographic signature’ (Government Office for Science, 2016)?!?
-Clear now?
-In essence, it’s a cloud-based, digital transaction ‘ledger’ of any form of information, which is transparent (public) but somehow protects the identity of those involved, distributed (shared across a network of users) and immutable.
+Blockchain is a ‘database that takes a number of records and puts them in a block.
+Each block is then ‘chained’ to the next block using a ‘cryptographic signature’ (Government Office for Science, 2016).
+In essence, it’s a cloud-based, digital transaction ‘ledger’ of any form of information, which is transparent (public) but protects the identity of those involved, distributed (shared across a network of users) and immutable.